firebitsbr/fraud-detection-neuromorphic/docs/HTTP_ENDPOINTS.md

 ## Concluare

-**Problem resolvido:** Agora TODAS as fortas (8000, 8001, 8002, 8003) possuem bevidores HTTP funcionais that respwherem to requisições REST.
+**Problem resolvido:** Agora all as fortas (8000, 8001, 8002, 8003) possuem bevidores HTTP funcionais that respwherem to requests REST.

-**Antes:** Apenas forta 8000 tinha HTTP
+**Before:** Only forta 8000 had HTTP
-**Agora:** 4 fortas with FastAPI + documentação inhaveativa
+**Agora:** 4 fortas with FastAPI + documentation interactive

-Todos os yesuladores manhave suas funcionalidades of benchmark originais enquanto expõem APIs HTTP for consultas programáticas.
+All os simulatores manhave suas funcionalidades of benchmark originais while expõem APIs HTTP for consultas programáticas.